Gopher1981/Puzzles/README.md

 # Puzzles
- a dose of python puzzles
+ a dose of python puzzles from the net